CDA To Construct 100 Public Toilets In Capital - UrduPoint

 CDA To Construct 100 Public Toilets In Capital

+Capital Development Authority (CDA) has started construction of modern toilets in major shopping malls, shops and public parks across the city alongside the up-gradation of existing toilets

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Nov, 2020 ) :Capital Development Authority (CDA) has started construction of modern toilets in major shopping malls, shops and public parks across the city, while existing toilets were also being upgraded.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2020 ) :Capital Development Authority (CDA) has started construction of modern toilets in major shopping malls, shops and public parks across the city alongside the up-gradation of existing toilets.

-According to CDA spokesperson, 100 toilets in the first phase and 15 more toilets in the second phase would be constructed.
-While more toilets would be constructed in each sector as per requirement.
+According to CDA spokesperson, 100 toilets in the first phase and 15 more toilets in the second phase would be constructed, whereas, more toilets would be constructed in each sector as per requirement.

 He said that upgraded and new toilets would be leased out to private companies for 10 years.